simranwatwani/AI-CPS/README.md

 ## 🚗 Project Overview

-This repository implements a complete **AI-based German Used Car Price Prediction System** compliant with the AI-CPS platform framework.
+This repository implements a complete **AI-based Used Car Price Prediction System** compliant with the AI-CPS platform framework.
 The project successfully demonstrates all 7 subgoals required for the course "M. Grum: Advanced AI-based Application Systems" at the University of Potsdam.

 ## 🎯 Performance Highlights